iandunn/dotfiles/ergodox-ez/ordinaryish/_notes/misc.md

 	could have dedicated "ESCAPE_OS" key in one of the blank spots? thats hard to reach but so is escape

+	- [ ] try switghing it to layer thumb key since never use that w/ mods but will that stick the layer on? would want to cancel the layer oneshot too

 	maybe the even deeper root problem is just that locking mods on is problematic didn't have these problems w/ native OSM() though, so how is callum different?